Home Medicine: Mullein for Earaches and Coughs

 Mullein Leaves for Cough

-When harvesting, be sure to choose healthy leaves.
+When harvesting, be sure to choose healthy leaves from first year plants.
 Dry the mullein leaves thoroughly.
 In a dehydrator this will take several hours at 125°F. They will dry more quickly if torn or cut into smaller pieces.

 When dry, crumble them, and store in a zip-lock bag, or glass jar.
 Be sure to label and date the container.